 Investment into the sector is still very strong, with some \$A260 billion of capital expenditure committed over the next 2-3 years, while export volumes are expected to triple from their 2001 levels by 2020.
 With capital expenditure of this magnitude entering the economy, the aphorism made famous by John F. Kennedy, that a rising tide lifts all boats, would certainly seem applicable here.

-So if we assume the fundamentals are sound, and the overall Australian economy remains in pretty good shape, what do New Zealand the world for the next two years.
+So if we assume the fundamentals are sound, and the overall Australian economy remains in pretty good shape, what do New Zealand businesses across all sectors need to do to gain or maintain their share of the action?